-To address these physics requirements, a Particle Flow Oriented detector concept has been developed as the CEPC baseline detector, see Fig. 3.10.
-The Particle Flow principle, in short, interprets all the detector signal as the final state particles.
+Indicated by its name, the baseline geometry is developed following the Particle Flow principle.
+The Particle Flow principle interprets all the detector signal as the final state particles.
 For each physics event, all the physics objects are reconstructed from an unique list of final state particles.
 The single particle level physics objects, for example the leptons, the photons, and the kaons, are identified directly from the final state particle list.
-The composited physics objects, for example the converted photons, the $K_s^0$ , the $\tau$ lepton and the jets, are identified using dedicated finding algorithm such as tau finder and jet clustering algorithms.
+The composited physics objects, for example the converted photons, the K_s^0 , the τ lepton and the jets, are identified using dedicated finding algorithm such as tau finder and jet clustering algorithms.
 Subtracting the total visible four-momentum of all the final state particle from the initial four momentum determines the missing four-momentum.
 This global interpretation of the final state particles leads to high efficiency, and high purity reconstruction of all the physics objects.
 In addition, the Particle Flow algorithm in principle associate the detector hits to each individual particle, therefore, the final state particle could be measured in the most-suited sub-detector system.
-For the charged particles, the relative accuracy of track momentum resolution at the tracking system is usually much better than the energy resolution at calorimeter system at the APODIS.
-Therefore, the Particle Flow algorithm also significantly improves the accuracies on the energy reconstruction of composed objects, especially for the $\tau$ lepton and the jets.
+For the charged particles, the relative accuracy of track momentum resolution at the tracking system is usually much better than the energy resolution at calorimeter system.
+Therefore, the Particle Flow algorithm also significantly improves the accuracies on the energy reconstruction of composed objects, especially for the τ lepton and the jets.